Lakemonsters2635/MonsterVision5/README.md

 ```
 It can be launched with from a terminal via `code` or via the GUI under the **Programming** menu.

+### 2. Start a Terminal session:
+Within the session:

-Start a Terminal session.
-Within the session, clone the MonsterVision5 repo:
+Clone the MonsterVision5 repo:
 ```shell
 git clone https://github.com/Lakemonsters2635/MonsterVision5.git
 ```